More elderly people in the Lakes District Health Board area are spending their days alone than anywhere else in the country.

 The 2017 data was provided to NZME under the Official Information Act.

-Age Concern runs a national visiting service to address the problem of loneliness.
+Age Concern runs a national visiting service to address the problem.

 Volunteer co-ordinator Jessica Pickering said: "Often a change in situation, such as injuries, the loss of a spouse, or relocating, will lead to social isolation for the elderly."